freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/use-css-selectors-to-style-elements.md

 # --instructions--

 Delete your `h2` element's style attribute, and instead create a CSS `style` block.
-Add the necessary CSS to turn all `h2` elements blue.
+Add the necessary CSS to turn all `h2` elements `blue`.

 # --hints--